web3brasil/web3brasil/README.md

 Learn to use Ethers or Web3 in js to make a front-end to interact with your contracts
 -> tbd

-# Ajude-nos a traduzir conteúdo pra português:
+# Traduza conteúdo pra português:

-**(se você começar a traduzir algum abra uma issue sinalizando o que você vai traduzir e qual sua expectativa de terminar!)**
+**Se você começar a traduzir algum abra uma issue sinalizando o que você vai traduzir e qual sua expectativa de terminar!**

 Guia teórico explicando tudo desde a criação do Ethereum até os produtos e blockchains atuais
 -> https://dev.to/gabrieljeronimo/guia-as-financas-descentralizadas-ego (ainda falta traduzir várias páginas!)